MagicDAQ/magicdaq_docs/_posts/2010-6-25-Install_MagicDAQ.md

 `python -m pip install magicdaq`

+* To upgrade an existing magicdaq instillation to the latest version, add `--upgrade` to the end of the above command
 * To see install debug output, add `-v` to the end of above command
-* To upgrade an existing magicdaq instillation, add `--upgrade` to the end of the above command

 ### Authorize Driver Install